kenzychew/wordle-js/README.md

 ## Future Improvements

+- Responsive design that works on both desktop and mobile devices
 - Add statistics tracking
 - Implement local storage for game state persistence
 - Add animations for tile flips and reveals